 Training Program Structure

 The Indiana University School of Medicine Psychology Internship Program is located within the Section of Psychology, Department of Psychiatry.
-Training sites for the internship program include the Neuroscience Center (Goodman Hall), Indiana University Hospital and Clinics (IU Health Facility) and Riley Hospital for Children (IU Health Facility).
+Training sites for the internship program include the Neuroscience Center (Goodman Hall), Indiana University Hospital and Clinics (IU Health Facility), Riley Hospital for Children (IU Health Facility), and may include IU Health Primary Care locations including IU-Methodist Family Medicine Center and Georgetown Medical Plaza.
 The sites provide interns with a variety of training experiences.
-All psychologists involved in the training program have faculty appointments in the Section of Psychology, Department of Psychiatry, are licensed to practice psychology in Indiana, and have endorsements in Indiana as Health Service Providers in Psychology (HSPP).
+All 22 psychologists involved in the training program have faculty appointments in the Section of Psychology, Department of Psychiatry and/or the Department of Neurology, are licensed to practice psychology in Indiana, and have endorsements in Indiana as Health Service Providers in Psychology (HSPP).

 In addition to the core rotations and specialty rotations, interns attend a series of weekly didactics presented on a wide variety of topics.
-These didactics take place on Wednesdays from 1:00 – 4:00PM.
-The full didactic schedule can be found in this handbook under the “Didactics” tab.
+These didactics take place on Fridays from 1:00 – 4:00PM.

 Interns also attend the Psychiatry Department Grand Rounds on Fridays from 11:00AM – 12:00PM from September to May.
 Interns must attend at least 75% of the Grand Rounds or they will be asked to make up missing sessions by viewing recorded sessions.